Study: People at risk for panic buffered from stressor by high levels of physical activity

 New study adds to earlier research finding exercise reduces anxiety

-The study builds on findings of earlier research, outlined in "Exercise for Mood and Anxiety: Proven strategies for overcoming depression and enhancing well-being" (Oxford University Press, 2011) by psychologists Michael Otto and Jasper Smits.
+The study builds on findings of earlier research, outlined in "Exercise for Mood and Anxiety: … enhancing well-being" (Oxford University Press, 2011) by psychologists Michael Otto and Jasper Smits.
 That research indicates exercise improves mood and reduces anxiety, working like "an antidepressant drug."

 Also, a 2008 study by Smits, director of the SMU Anxiety Research & Treatment Program and an associate professor in the SMU Psychology Department, and Otto, a professor in Boston University's Psychology Department, indicated that exercise can also reduce anxiety sensitivity.
 That research, combined with the new findings, indicates that exercise may be an effective strategy for the prevention and treatment of anxiety disorders.